jaderigby/Wirestorm/README.md

 - How your pages connect
 - How the Desktop version will morph into the Mobile versions
-- Dynamic components, such as:
+- How dynamic components will behave, such as:
 	- search
 	- modals
 	- tabs